 You can download the Skip File at any time to review.
-From there, you can even make the changes that you need, and then import the Skip File into Pipedrive to complete your import; this makes it very easy to ensure all of your data makes it into the system.
+You can even make the changes that you need, and then import the Skip File into Pipedrive to complete your import.
+This makes it very easy to ensure all of your data makes it into the system.

-What if you need to undo your import and start over?
-Once you've performed an import, it can be reverted any time within 48 hours of it's in initial import with a handy little link that Pipedrive provides you:
+Once you've performed an import, it can be reverted within 48 hours of its initial import with the Revert button provided in your Import History.

-Some fields will require additional mapping to be properly imported.
-For example:
+Some specific fields will require additional mapping to be properly imported.

 When you select the Stage, Status, Visible to, Owner, or any Multiple/Single choice option fields, then the Solve the puzzle dialog opens, where you can match the imported data with the values in Pipedrive.

-So in this example, when you map Stage to a column in your spreadsheet, you get this clever little solve-the-puzzle box.
+For example, when you map Deal - Stage to a column in your spreadsheet, you get this clever little solve-the-puzzle box.
 On our left side we have different keywords found in our column in our spreadsheet, and on the right side we have different stages in different pipelines.

-All you’ve got to do is drag and drop the different words in the left corner to the right corner and match them up.
+All you’ve got to do is drag and drop the different words in the left side to the right side and match them up.

 In this example below, we have keywords like Stage 1 and Stage 2 in our spreadsheet.
 When we drag them to the Contact Made stage, this means any rows where there are Stage 1 or Stage 2 in our spreadsheet, their Deals will be added in the Contact Made stage.